kangminsukdotcom/blog/content/blog/the-banner.md

 Youngsoon walked around her neighborhood and looked for a perfect spot to put up a hanging banner.
 She paid 55,000 won for the coated polyester banner as she asked for the best quality materials.
 Her friends wouldn’t believe she didn’t haggle for a discount.

-“Congratulations, Minhoo Park — the son of Youngsoon Kim — for passing the bar examination,” the banner said.
+“Congratulations, Minhoo Park—the son of Youngsoon Kim—for passing the bar examination,” the banner said.
 There was no family picture or colorful graphics on the banner.
 Just big words on a white background.
 The banner was wide enough to be read a hundred meters away.

 The banner was made, but Youngsoon didn’t want others to think she was bragging.
 She only hoped a few neighbors would encounter the news so that the words could spread like a fresh rumor of an affair.